 On May 22, 2013, the Equity Incentive Plan was adopted by the Board in order to, amongst other things, provide the Corporation with a share-related mechanism to attract, retain and motivate qualified Directors, employees and consultants of the Corporation.
-The adoption of the Equity Incentive Plan was initially approved by the Shareholders at its 2013 Shareholders' meeting held on June 27, 2013 and reconfirmed on July 12, 2016.
+The adoption of the Equity Incentive Plan was initially approved by the Shareholders at its 2013 Shareholders' meeting held on June 27, 2013 and has been amended from time to time, including most recently on July 27, 2018.